-I had two personal reasons for visiting the museum at Peenemünde in Germany, where the Nazis invented their deadly V-weapons during the war: the first because it plays a role in my novel about aerial photo interpretation, and the second because my father-in-law Kurt Drews worked here during the war.
+I had two personal reasons for visiting the museum at Peenemünde in Germany, where the Nazis invented their deadly V-weapons: because it plays a role in my wartime novel about aerial photo interpretation, and because my father-in-law Kurt Drews worked here during the war.

 Peenemünde is a tiny village at the back of beyond — located in the former East Germany, down a long winding country road, at the very edge of the Baltic Sea.

-To get there, you must leave the mainland and drive across a bridge onto a long, narrow, oddly-spaced peninsula that sticks out into the ocean, almost straight across from the southern tip of Sweden.
+To get there, you leave the mainland and drive across a bridge onto a long, narrow, oddly-shaped peninsula that sticks out into the ocean, almost straight across from the southern tip of Sweden.
 Pronounced Pee-nuh-Moon-duh, the English translation is “the mouth of the Peene River.”

 The museum isn’t very popular among tourists, and I didn’t hear any languages spoken other than German.
 Nor was I able to read most of the text on the exhibits, also written in German.

-But here’s a short photographic tour of my visit, starting with the entrance sign pointing to the Peenemünde Historical Technical Museum.
+But here’s a short photographic tour of my visit, starting with the entrance sign.

 And outside, the two V-weapons were on display — the killing machines that wreaked havoc on London in a futile attempt to weaken British morale.

 Before we went inside, we had to stop and study them in the flesh, as it were.
-This is the V-1 Flying Bomb, the very same weapon that photo interpreter Constance Babington Smith discovered on an aerial photograph.
-For more, click my previous post: The Woman With the X-Ray Eyes.
+This is the V-1 flying bomb, the very same weapon that created such havoc in London.

 I am standing beside the flying bomb giving the V sign with both hands.
-Only in this case, my V stands for Victory, not Vergeltungswaffe, which is the German word for Revenge, and the reason V-Weapons have their name.
+Only in this case, my V stands for Victory, not Vergeltungswaffe, which is the German word for Revenge.
 Hitler called them his revenge weapons because he wanted to revenge himself on Britain for the bombing of German civilians.

 The flying bomb at Peenumünde is sitting on a wooden ramp, from whence it was launched into the air.
 Similar launching ramps were built throughout northern Europe, pointed straight toward London.